 At the heart of Bo Phut, you’ll find the chilled-out centre known as Fisherman’s Village.
 The vibe is relaxed here, with lots of restaurants and cool beach bars perfect for an evening under the stars.
 Visit on a Friday night and the main street will be lined with market stalls selling local trinkets, souvenirs and street food.
 A more sedate alternative to Lamai and Chaweng, this is a great area for families and perfectly paired with the family rooms at Bandara Resort & Spa.

-Anantara Lawana’s Tree Tops Sky Dining has eight private salas in the canopy of the 120-year-old trees.
-There are award-winning European and Asian flavours on the menu and a team led by a Michelin-trained chef.
-Opt for the wine and food pairing menu for 10 courses – the food is exceptional.
+Anantara Lawana Koh Samui Resort’s Tree Tops Signature Dining has eight private salas in the canopy of the 120-year-old trees.
+There are award-winning European and Asian flavours on the menu, cooked up by a team of culinary magicians with Executive Chef Kevin Fawkes at the helm – two-time Iron Chef Thailand winner.
+Opt for the wine and food pairing menu for an extraordinary gastronomic journey – the food is exceptional.
+We recommend you book your table in advance here.

-A hidden gem in Koh Samui – and free to see – Namuang Waterfall is a gentle walk through the forest, past little stalls selling trinkets and sizzling corn on the cob, to the first of the two waterfalls, an 18-metre-high cascade of water tumbling over the rocks.
+Na Muang Waterfall is a gentle walk through the forest, past little stalls selling trinkets and sizzling corn on the cob, to the first of the two waterfalls, an 18-metre-high cascade of water tumbling over the rocks.
 The second is a half an hour hike away, where you’ll be greeted with an 80-metre-high fall.
+Our thrilling Koh Samui Jeep Safari tour includes time at the falls along with other must-see sights and hidden gems.